giodamelio/giodamelio.com/content/static-page/about.md

 ---
+title: About
 name: about
+path: /about
 order: 1
-path: '/about'
-title: About
 ---
-This is _my_ site!
+This is _my_ site!!!